 If you’re into precision rifle shooting, you’d have to be living under a rock not to have heard of the Ruger Precision Rifle.
 Featuring an aluminum chassis, AR-style forend, adjustable buttstock, and innovative magazine well that accepts many different styles of magazine, Ruger rocked the shooting world with a very low introductory price.
-In the world of precision rifle shooting (sometimes called precision rifle shoots or sniper shoots), it’s an exciting rifle because it can get competitors into a sport with a factory-ready rifle.
-Many competitors would previously be forced to build a rifle from a Remington 700 or other action, an aluminum chassis, and other parts.
+In the world of precision rifle shooting (sometimes called precision rifle shoots or sniper shoots), the Ruger Precision Rifle can get competitors into a sport with a factory-ready rifle.
+Also, many competitors would previously be forced to build a rifle from a Remington 700 or other action, an aluminum chassis, and other parts.
 The Ruger offers almost everything in a reasonably priced package (about $1700 in Canada, $1300 in the US)

 Ruger Precision Rifle Features